It seems fitting to write about this topic on the anniversary of 9/11. I

 not be exposed to a lot of the visual news coverage.
 Older children

-• Have a “Plan B” when conversation alone doesn’t hit the mark to help a child
+may want to find ways to take action. - Have a “Plan B” when conversation alone doesn’t hit the mark to help a child

 make sense of a disaster.
 Try creative ways to get out feelings and